jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 ## Microsoft Dev Box

 Microsoft Dev Box is another DaaS offering from Microsoft.
 Conceptually like Windows 365 with low VDI maintenance overhead.
-Key differentiators are pay for use model for compute (no flat cost), self-service, desktop assigned to specific projects with specific set of tools.
+Key differentiators are pay for use model for compute (not flat cost), self-service, desktop assigned to specific projects with specific set of tools.
 Microsoft Dev Box bridges the gap between development teams and IT, bringing control of project resources closer to the development team.
 Any use case based on desktop for developers might be good fit for Microsoft Dev Box offering.

-Microsoft Dev Box is a managed service gives you self-service access to high-performance, pre-configured, and ready-to-code cloud-based workstations called dev boxes.
+Microsoft Dev Box is a managed service that gives you self-service access to high-performance, pre-configured, and ready-to-code cloud-based workstations called dev boxes.
 You can set up dev boxes (Dev Box images) with the tools, source code, nightly built binaries, and pre-built binaries specific to your project, so you can immediately start work without worrying about workstation configuration and maintenance.
 Microsoft Dev Box ensures developers always have the right tools and resources based on project, task, and even role.

 Developers stay in control of their Dev Boxes with a developer portal that enables them to create and delete their Dev Boxes for any of their projects.
 Developers can create Dev Boxes to experiment on a proof-of-concept, keep their projects separate, or even parallelize tasks across multiple Dev Boxes to avoid bogging down their primary environment.
 For developers working on legacy apps, they can maintain Dev Boxes for older versions of an application to quickly create an environment that can reproduce and diagnose critical customer issues as they emerge.